rstudio/team-admin.rstudio.com/docs/cheatsheet.md

 Does it work outside of the RStudio product?

 * Often possible to copy over working setup from other systems or services.
-* For RStudio Server Pro, the`pamtester` utility lets you test outside RStudio systems.
+* For RStudio Workbench, the`pamtester` utility lets you test outside RStudio systems.

 ```sh
 sudo /usr/lib/rstudio-server/bin/pamtester \